Badge manager

 -

-In historical analyses, social-proof badges have consistently driven revenue per visitor uplift.
+social proof badges have been shown to increase the revenue generated per site visitor.
 By managing badges directly in the CMH, you can create and update them without developer support and deploy changes immediately.

 Prerequisites